Education Programs

 7.2 – Sensational Systems

-Have you ever wondered how big a shark’s liver is?
-Or how fish can move in schools?
-The human body is complex, but aquatic animals have a wide variety of complex bodies too.
+Have you ever wondered how big a shark’s liver is compared to a human’s?
+Or how fish are able to move in schools without bumping into each other all the time?
+Similar to the complexities of the human body, all aquatic animals have some incredible adaptations that allow them to thrive in a watery world.
 Come and learn about some sensational body systems and the similarities we share with different aquatic species.

 7.3 Progressing Populations